Bjorklund leads St. Thomas against North Dakota - WTOP News

 Saint Paul, Minnesota; Saturday, 8 p.m.
 EST

-BOTTOM LINE: St. Thomas hosts the North Dakota Fightin’ Hawks after Parker Bjorklund scored 32 points in St. Thomas’ 79-66 victory over the North Dakota State Bison.
+BOTTOM LINE: St. Thomas takes on the North Dakota Fightin’ Hawks after Parker Bjorklund scored 32 points in St. Thomas’ 79-66 win over the North Dakota State Bison.

-The Tommies have gone 8-1 in home games.
-St. Thomas averages 14.4 assists per game to lead the Summit League, paced by Raheem Anthony with 3.0.
+The Tommies have gone 8-1 at home.
+St. Thomas is the leader in the Summit League in team defense, giving up 63.2 points while holding opponents to 43.1% shooting.

-The Fightin’ Hawks have gone 3-3 against Summit League opponents.
-North Dakota ranks fourth in the Summit League scoring 34.8 points per game in the paint led by B.J.
-Omot averaging 6.6.
+The Fightin’ Hawks are 3-3 in conference games.
+North Dakota is seventh in the Summit League with 11.6 assists per game led by Eli King averaging 2.3.

-St. Thomas averages 73.7 points per game, 1.0 more point than the 72.7 North Dakota gives up.
-North Dakota averages 8.1 made 3-pointers per game this season, 1.8 more made shots on average than the 6.3 per game St. Thomas allows.
+St. Thomas is shooting 46.2% from the field this season, 1.3 percentage points higher than the 44.9% North Dakota allows to opponents.
+North Dakota has shot at a 43.4% rate from the field this season, 0.3 percentage points higher than the 43.1% shooting opponents of St. Thomas have averaged.

-TOP PERFORMERS: Anthony is averaging 11.1 points for the Tommies.
-Bjorklund is averaging 15.3 points over the last 10 games for St. Thomas.
+TOP PERFORMERS: Bjorklund is averaging 14.4 points for the Tommies.
+Kendall Blue is averaging 12.2 points over the last 10 games for St. Thomas.

-Treysen Eaglestaff averages 2.7 made 3-pointers per game for the Fightin’ Hawks, scoring 14.2 points while shooting 37.8% from beyond the arc.
-Omot is averaging 18.2 points over the last 10 games for North Dakota.
+B.J.
+Omot is averaging 17 points for the Fightin’ Hawks.
+Tyree Ihenacho is averaging 14.9 points over the last 10 games for North Dakota.

 LAST 10 GAMES: Tommies: 8-2, averaging 79.3 points, 32.6 rebounds, 15.0 assists, 6.8 steals and 2.7 blocks per game while shooting 47.8% from the field.
 Their opponents have averaged 63.2 points per game.